 Local, reputable pawn shops often have a plethora of discarded engagement rings.
-Make someone else’s loss your gain, and scour cases for the perfect fit.
+Make someone else’s loss your gain and scour cases for the perfect fit.
 Another option when shopping for an affordable engagement ring is to head to the estate section of your local jewelry store.
 There are often one-of-a-kind and vintage rings that you can get for a fraction of the cost of a new piece.
 Hunt for a cushion cut, marquise, or 925 sterling silver options too.

 Nowadays, the word “custom” can come with a hefty price tag.
 However, that may not always be the case when hiring a jewelry designer.
 An artist can work within your price range and offer a variety of options to fit within your budget and engagement ring style.
 Plus, it’s a huge bonus to be able to get an affordable, one-of-a-kind piece.